mihaliak/dotfiles/README.md

     chmod +w install.sh
     ./install.sh

+## Additional steps

+1. Install fonts
+2. In iterm `Preferences > General > Load preferences from a custom folder or URL` and set it to `~/dotfiles/iterm`
-Import PhpStorm settings in editor.
+3. Import PhpStorm settings
+4. `sudo reboot`
+5. Enjoy

 ## The `dotfiles` command